Master of Arts in Interpreting Studies and Communication Equity - MA

 The Program Director will identify the conditions of academic probation in writing.
 Failure to meet the written conditions for academic probation or to bring the grade point average to 3.0 by the end of the term on probation will result in automatic suspension from the Program under ordinary circumstances.

 Under extraordinary circumstances, students may petition in writing to repeat a course, but may not take the next courses in sequence unless the petition has been approved and the conditions for continuance agreed upon.
-Decisions regarding petitions will be made by the Policy Committee.
+Decisions regarding petitions will be made by the Program Director.

 Removal from Probation